Fernando Alonso was run over in Switzerland

 The exact facts of the event are unknown, although they will appear in the near future.
 Alonso has, at least, bruises and possibly a fracture.
-According to various media outlets, Al-Astri was hit hard in the face, and his jaw and teeth were affected.
+According to various media outlets, Al-Astri was severely hit in the face, and his jaw and teeth were damaged.
 Sources close to Asturian indicate that Alonso will be treated by a maxillofacial surgeon in Bern (Switzerland).

 Alonso usually rides his own bike.
-It’s the Adrenaline SL model from MMR Bikes, a manufacturer based in Avilés (Asturias) that is also one of its main sponsors.
-Made of carbon fiber and aluminum in mono pieces, it is a perfect model for combining alpine paths like the ones the Spaniards usually use in their training sessions.
+It’s the Adrenaline SL model from MMR Bikes, a manufacturer based in Avilés (Asturias) that is also a major sponsor.
+Made of carbon fiber and aluminum in a single cut, it is a perfect model for combining alpine paths like the ones the Spaniards usually use in their training sessions.

-This bike, which he usually takes everywhere on his trips, was the one he used, for example, in one of the most curious ways he shared on social media.
-While in Asturias after imprisonment in March, Alonso took his bike from the garage to cover nearly 200 kilometers from his home in the principality to the shrine of Our Lady of Covadonga, in the days leading up to the Indianapolis 500 conflict.
-This time Santina was not so lucky in that competition, but he explained that The Asturian star is at his best at the age of 39.

 Preparing for the season is in danger

-This fall can greatly affect your physical preparedness, or at least force you to take a break for a few days.
-From Alpine, they are confident that what happened will remain a mere intimidation and he can complete the planned program, whether in the pre-season period or of course at the start of the campaign on March 28th, whether at Bahrain Circuit.
-Early on Friday, Albin or Alonso himself is expected to release a statement confirming the extent of his injuries and giving more information about what happened.
+This fall can drastically affect your physical preparedness, or at least force you to take a break for a few days.
+From Alpine, they are confident that what happened will remain intimidating and that he can complete the planned program, whether in the pre-season period or of course at the start of the campaign on March 28th, whether at Bahrain Circuit.
+Early on Friday, Albin or Alonso himself is expected to release a statement confirming the extent of his injuries and providing more information about what happened.

 Unanimous support